lzhou323/CS-290/README.md

-# CS-290-Week-1
+# CS-290
-This is material for the first week.
+This is material for the CS 290 Class